Jonathon Crewe - Bio

 His debut feature film, Face2Face, deals with the creation of self-identity through social-media - a Frankenstein for the digital age.
 Face2Face is scheduled for release in 2020.
-Jon has previously written and directed a number of award nominated short films with the Human Factory Filmmaking Collective which he formed in 2004, including the internationally exhibited sci-fi short Quantum (2008) and the internationally acclaimed American Gun (2011), distributed by Renderyard.
+Jon has previously written and directed a number of award nominated short films with the Human Factory Filmmaking Collective which he formed in 2004, including the internationally exhibited sci-fi short Quantum (2008) and the internationally acclaimed American Gun (2011), distributed.
 His debut feature screenplay Donna4Eva was shortlisted for a David Lean Award and he was subsequently commissioned to write three feature screenplays for Fireback Films.

 He has also worked in radio where he has written and directed three feature length plays, Tangier, Toy Soldier and Entangled, all broadcast on Resonance FM.
 Jonathon was subsequently commissioned by WhoSaid?
 Theatre to adapt Toy Soldier for a two week run at the Brockley Jack Theatre (2016).

 Jonathon is currently working on a slate of feature films, a forthcoming run of Under the Radar and a new play for theatre.
 He is always looking for creative collaborations.